Techtonica/curriculum/react-js/styling-react.md

   - Using external CSS

-    1. Create an external CSS file and add a parent class with same styling as you did in inline CSS.
+    1. In your CSS file in the CodePen, add a parent class with same styling as you did in inline CSS.
     2. Create a class for each **child element**.
     3. Your CSS file will look like - -
         ```css